-Search Technique: The search technique we have developed and used so succesfully works as follows: We obtain reference images just after new moon using the MOSAIC camera on the CTIO 4-m telescope, and at the SuprimeCam imager on the Subaru telescope.
-Just before the next new moon, we observe the same fields again, and examine the tens of thousands of high redshift galaxies ($z \sim 0.3-1.5$) to find those showing the new light of a SN that was not there on the previous observation.
+Search Technique: The search technique we have developed and used so successfully works as follows: We obtain reference images just after new moon using the MOSAIC camera on the CTIO 4-m telescope, and with SuprimeCam on the Subaru telescope.
+Just before the next new moon, we observe the same fields again, and examine the tens of thousands of high redshift galaxies ( $z \sim 0.3$ -1.5) to find those showing the new light of a SN that was not there on the previous observation.

-We have regularly demonstrated our ability to find and follow distant supernovae in this way over the last several years (See International Astronomical Union Telegrams and Circulars by the Supernova Cosmology Project in which we have reported more than 100 discoveries of supernovae), including those at the highest redshifts (e.g. SN1998eq at z = 1.2, as well as the z = 1.055 and z = 1.12 SNe Ia detected in Spring 2001 on CTIO-4.0 m and CFHT).
+We have regularly demonstrated our ability to find and follow distant supernovae in this way over the last several years (See International Astronomical Union Telegrams and Circulars by the Supernova Cosmology Project in which we have reported more than 100 discoveries of supernovae), including those at the highest redshifts (e.g. SN1998eq at z = 1.2, as well as the z = 1.055 and z = 1.12 SNe Ia detected in Spring 2001 on the CTIO-4.0 m and CFHT).

 The targets will be found in search fields with declination near 0° so that they can be observed by telescopes in both hemispheres.
-We will also take care to avoid regions of high galactic extinction.
+We will also take care to select regions of low Galactic extinction.
 The final selection of fields depends on the dates scheduled for searching.

-We also will be conducting a 4 month rolling search at the 12x8k camera on the CFHT telescope -see section Use of Other Facilities above.
+We also will be conducting a 4 month rolling search at the 12x8k camera on the CFHT telescope-see section Use of Other Facilities above.

-Imaging depth: Our deepest imaging must reach SNe Ia at z = 1.2, having I = 24.5 at maximum.
-To allow for discovery 0.4 mag below maximum (pre-max) and a dispersion of 0.3 mag, we aim at detecting I = 25.2 on the subtraction.
-Based on our previous successful search experience to this depth and guidance from the NOAO exposure time calculator, we estimate that MOSAIC under good conditions (i.e lunar phase 0-7 days, airmass 1.0-1.5, seeing 1.1") can detect I = 25.2 point sources at > 7 σ after subtraction with 5.4 hours of integration.
-Note that a 7 σ threshold is necessary to suppress spurious candidates given the 107 independent samples present in such large images, and the great expense of spurious candidates targeted for spectroscopic follow-up at the faintest targeted magnitudes.
+Imaging depth: Our deepest imaging must reach SNe Ia at z=1.2, having I=24.5 at maximum.
+To allow for discovery 0.4 mag below maximum (pre-max) and a dispersion of 0.3 mag, we aim at detecting I=25.2 on the subtraction.
+Based on our previous successful search experience to this depth and guidance from the NOAO exposure time calculator, we estimate that MOSAIC under good conditions (i.e lunar phase 0-7 days, airmass 1.0-1.5, seeing 1.1") can detect I=25.2 point sources at $>7~\sigma$ after subtraction with 5.4 hours of integration.
+Note that a 7 $\sigma$ threshold is necessary to suppress spurious candidates given the $10^7$ independent samples present in such large images, and the great expense of spurious candidates targeted for spectroscopic follow-up at the faintest targeted magnitudes.

-For the shallow search (0.35 < z < 0.8), we aim to detect ~ 10 SNe Ia, including at least one ~ 10 rest-frame days before maximum at 7 σ .
-This requires images reaching R = 24.2.
+For the shallow search (0.35 < z < 0.8), we aim to detect $\sim 10$ SNe Ia, including at least one $\sim 10$ rest-frame days before maximum at 7 $\sigma$ .
+This requires images reaching R=24.2.
 This depth can be achieved in less than 10 minutes.
 Split exposures are needed to veto cosmic rays and asteroids.

-Areal coverage: Using our rate determinations [Pai96, Pai00], we have conducted Monte-Carlo simulations to estimate the number of pre-max SNe detectable with a search to I = 25.2 with an optimal 3-week spacing between epochs.
+Areal coverage: Using our rate determinations [Pai96, Pai02], we have conducted Monte-Carlo simulations to estimate the number of pre-max SNe detectable with a search to I=25.2 with an optimal 3-week spacing between epochs.
 The rate is based on actual observations (conducted the same way as proposed here), so it already includes detection inefficiencies (e.g. due to SNe buried within galaxy cores).
-These simulations showed that we should detect ~ 8 SNe Ia/ \Box° before maximum with 0.8 < z < 1.2 (median z=1).
-In order to guarantee discovery of 5 SNe Ia with 0.8 < z < 1.2 to be followed with HST, three MOSAIC pointings (1.14 \Box°) are required.
+These simulations showed that we should detect $\sim 8$ SNe Ia/ $\square$ ° before maximum with 0.8 < z < 1.2 (median z=1).
+In order to guarantee discovery of 5 SNe Ia with 0.8 < z < 1.2 to be followed with HST, three MOSAIC pointings $(1.14 \, \square$ °) are required.